Brian Gregory

 Brian Francis Gregory (born December 15, 1966) is an American basketball executive and former coach and player who is the general manager of the Phoenix Suns.
 He was vice president of player programming for the Phoenix Suns, and a former college basketball coach who was most recently the head men's basketball coach at South Florida.
 He was previously serving as a consultant to Tom Izzo at Michigan State after being let go as head coach with Georgia Tech.
 Prior to coaching at Georgia Tech, he was the head coach at Dayton and an assistant coach under Izzo at Michigan State.

 Early life and education

 From 1985 to 1986, Gregory attended the U.S. Naval Academy where he played on the Navy team that featured David Robinson and advanced to the Elite Eight of the NCAA tournament.
 He then went to Oakland University where he was a three-time all conference selection and in 1990 was named an Academic All-American.
 In 1990, Gregory graduated from Oakland University with a Bachelor of Arts in secondary education.
 He went on to earn a Master of Arts in athletic administration at Michigan State, graduating in 1992.

-Coach
+Coaching career

 Michigan State

 Gregory was an assistant at Michigan State for five years, from 1999 to 2003, under head coach Tom Izzo.
 During that time, the Spartans reached the Final Four three times and won the 2000 national title.